 - Other new hire forms, like their employment agreement or any non-disclosure or non-compete agreements they need to sign.
 This should be taken care of first thing (you can also do this in the pre-boarding phase if you’d like).

-- Company policies and procedures, such as those found in an employee handbook.
-We also have a handy free employee handbook template.
+- Company policies and procedures, like preventing sexual harassment, along with your employee handbook.
+We have a handy free employee handbook template.

 - Who they should meet and spend time with (see our sample agenda below)